Online CAST autism screening tool

 CAST scoring

-The CAST consists of 37 yes-or-no questions designed to identify behaviors and communication patterns that are commonly associated with autism spectrum disorder.
-Once completed, each response is scored based on whether it aligns with characteristics typically seen in children on the autism spectrum.
+The CAST is a 37-question yes-or-no screening tool that looks at behaviors and communication patterns associated with autism spectrum disorder (ASD).
+Each response is scored based on how closely it aligns with characteristics commonly seen in autistic children.

 CAST scoring method